Ruben-Hilario/epipolar-geometry/README.md

     * Returns the computed `F` and the original *inhomogeneous* points `pts1`, `pts2`.

 5.  **Main Execution Block (`if __name__ == "__main__":`)**:
-    * Loads the two grayscale images, checking for loading errors.
+    * Loads the two grayscale images from the current directory, checking for loading errors.
     * Calls `eight_point_algorithm` to run the pipeline.
     * Prints the resulting `F` matrix.
     * Calls `draw_epipolar_lines` to show the final bidirectional visualization.

 ## Notes

-* Remember to modify the hardcoded image paths in the script (`images/IMG_3098.jpg`, `images/IMG_3099.jpg`) or rename your files accordingly.
+* Remember to modify the hardcoded image filenames in the script (`IMG_3098.jpg`, `IMG_3099.jpg`) or rename your files accordingly.
+The script expects these files in the **same directory** it is run from.
 * The quality of the computed Fundamental Matrix heavily depends on the accuracy and distribution of the initial feature matches obtained from ORB and the ratio test.
 * Since this version lacks RANSAC, outliers (incorrect matches) can significantly degrade the result.
 Consider using images with clear features and distinct viewpoints for best results with this basic algorithm.
 * Parameters like `nfeatures` in `ORB_create` and the ratio test threshold (`0.6`) can be tuned.